Frequently Asked Questions

 Quick questions and fast answers.
 Please read the whole document and Contact an FSE EDO laST member if there are questions left unanswered.

 What is the FSE Dean’s Office of Infrastructure and Safety Team (IaST)?

 Isn’t that part of EHS?

-The OHS provides in-house consulting services to any and all within FSE on topics related to safety, health, wellness, security, etc. We provide mostly lab safety services but also do ergonomic assessments, indoor air quality evaluations, in-class teaching, specialized training, event safety planning and oversight, response to incidents.
+The FSE EDO IaST members provide in-house consulting services to any and all within FSE on topics related to safety, health, wellness, security, etc. We provide lab safety services, assist with identifying training needs, determine specialized training needs, assist with Lab Registrations, assist with event safety planning and oversight, and provide response to incidents.
 For all of your inquiries, we will research, provide clear guidance with directed information and resources.

 Well, then what does EHS do?

 EHS works to ensure that ASU is in compliance with the various Federal, National, Regional and Local regulations.
 They are responsible for setting the Policy and Guidelines for how ASU manages everything Heatlh, Environment, and Safety related.